oriolgual/reefpoints/source/posts/2015-10-14-best-practices-data-down-actions-up.md

 tags: ember, javascript, best practices
 ---

-Welcome back for to the fourth installment of DockYard's Ember Best Practices Blog Post Series!
+Welcome back to the fourth installment of DockYard's Ember Best Practices Blog Post Series!
 Last time Aaron Sikes explains why we can move away from the Ember `{{input}}` helper with angle-bracket components and improved actions.
 Aaron briefly discusses "Data down, actions up", the topic of this post.
 So if you want a bit of context, stick around here for a minute then head over to his [post](https://dockyard.com/blog/2015/10/05/ember-best-practices-using-native-input-elements) afterwards.

 ## Data Down, Actions Up